 Utilizing your weekly email newsletter makes it easy to promote events, in-store offers, and any pharmacy news you may have — all increasing your brand awareness and keeping your pharmacy top of mind.
 For help in optimizing your weekly email newsletter, email [email protected]

 An example of a promotion you can include in your newsletter is shown below.
-If you would like these promotions added to your email newsletter or if you need help with digital marketing, email [email protected].

 Email Marketing Gives You Control Over Your Pharmacy’s Message

 You can’t always control what patients say about your pharmacy on social media or via reviews, but you can control what you put in front of them.
 With email, you can easily control when, how, and to who your message is delivered.
 You can let your patients know about seasonal promotions, events, services, or even ask for patient reviews through your newsletter.
 You no longer have to rely on word-of-mouth or the local newspaper to get your message out to your community.
 It’s now entirely up to you when your news hits your patients.

 One of the great things about email marketing is that you can have an idea of your success within a couple hours of sending something out.
 We are not just talking about open rates or click-through rates.
 You can find out how active your patients are with your marketing, gauge interest on promotions, and even test out new pharmacy offerings.
 Even if an email campaign flops, you learn quickly what not to do on your next email send (and you are not out thousands of dollars).
 Compare that to the extremely high cost of radio and TV advertising, where a failed campaign would be disastrous.